JACCCostring/QML_DataBase_CRUD/README.md

 # QML_DataBase_CRUD

-This was developed with Qt framework and C++, SQLite for backend and QML for the UI.
+Database manager for records in SQLite database and Qt-SQL module was used to achieved interface between SQLite and the backend, made with C++ 11 and some 14 features and for UI QML and QtQuick 2 controllers.

 ![image](https://user-images.githubusercontent.com/93591202/201938416-f382f4a3-ce5f-4acd-b2c9-24bb978edbe2.png)